 Unfortunately, patients don’t always receive the emergency care they deserve.
 Favorable outcomes aren’t guaranteed, but certain mistakes are simply unacceptable.
 At LawMD, we hold negligent hospitals and careless ER doctors accountable for their errors.
 The bottom line is that no patient should have to pay the consequences of a doctor’s mistake or a hospital’s failure to provide proper care.

-For a free consultation with a Baltimore emergency room error attorney, call (888) 695-2963 or contact us online.
+For a free consultation with our Baltimore emergency room error attorneys, call (888) 695-2963 or contact us online.

 Common Emergency Room Mistakes

 Emergency rooms in the U.S. treat approximately 136.3 million patients every year.
 Some of these cases involve minor injuries, such as cuts and sprains.
 Other cases involve life-and-death situations, from car accident injuries to heart attacks.
 Mistakes can happen in any situation, however, some errors occur more often than others.

 - Improper triage (not treating the most critical patients first)

 - Failure to check for drug allergies or drug interactions